ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 interaction.
 The Leader MAY also abort the upload interaction and alert the Client with error `reportRejected`.

-The Leader MAY ignore any report whose timestamp is before the task's `task_start`, or is past the end time `task_start + task_duration`.
+The Leader MUST ignore any report whose timestamp is before the task's `task_start`, or is past the end time `task_start + task_duration`.
 When it does so, it SHOULD also abort the upload interaction and alert the Client with error `reportRejected`.
-Client MAY choose to opt out of the task if its own clock is earlier than `task_start`, or is past `task_start + task_duration`.
+Clients MUST NOT upload a report if its timestamp would be earlier than `task_start` or later than `task_start + task_duration`.

 The Leader may need to buffer reports while waiting to aggregate them (e.g., while waiting for an aggregation parameter from the Collector; see